Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Numerical Experiments

-On the SST dataset, AGFRFT degenerates to GFRFT or AGFT in most cases (with optimal \(\alpha\) approaching 1 or \(\theta=0\)), as the SST signal is smooth and requires only simple transformations.
-Even so, AGFRFT still achieves modest performance improvements: for example, with \(k=2\), t = 100 and \(\sigma=1.0\), II-AGFRFT$_{\mathbf{R}_{\text{yaw}}}$ yields an MSE of 3.23900, which is 51.6\% lower than GFRFT (MSE = 6.69039) and 9.1\% lower than AGFT$_{\mathbf{R}_{\text{yaw}}}$ (MSE = 3.56208).
-In contrast, AGFRFT shows significant advantages on the PM-25 and COVID-19 datasets.
-For PM-25 with \(k=5\), \(\sigma=1.5\), and t = 200, I-AGFRFT$_{\mathbf{R}_{\text{roll}}}$ achieves an MSE of 3.43771, which is 22.5\% lower than GFRFT (MSE = 4.43702) and 13.8\% lower than AGFT$_{\mathbf{R}_{\text{roll}}}$ (MSE = 3.97306).
-For COVID-19 with \(\sigma=0.5\), I-AGFRFT$_{\mathbf{R}_{\text{roll}}}$ delivers MSE values of 0.19049 (\(k=2\), t = 100), 0.1367 (\(k=5\), t = 200), and 0.20304 (\(k=10\), t = 300); compared to GFRFT (MSE = 0.23814 at \(k=5\)), this represents a 42.6\% reduction.
-Additionally, AGFRFT maintains stability as \(k\) varies: on COVID-19 data with \(\sigma=0.5\) and t = 100, its MSE decreases steadily from 0.19049 (\(k=2\)) to 0.17947 (\(k=10\)), demonstrating adaptability to different graph densities.
-Overall, leveraging the joint adjustment of fractional order and rotation angle, AGFRFT adaptively degenerates to avoid overparameterization for simple signals and accurately matches the spectral structure of complex signals, outperforming GFRFT and AGFT significantly.
+On the SST dataset, RP-GFRFT degenerates to GFRFT or AGFT in most cases (with optimal \(\alpha\) approaching 1 or \(\theta=0\)), as the SST signal is smooth and requires only simple transformations.
+Even so, RP-GFRFT still achieves modest performance improvements: for example, with \(k=2\), t = 100 and \(\sigma=1.0\), II-RP-GFRFT$_{\mathbf{R}_{\text{yaw}}}$ yields an MSE of 3.23900, which is 51.6\% lower than GFRFT (MSE = 6.69039) and 9.1\% lower than AGFT$_{\mathbf{R}_{\text{yaw}}}$ (MSE = 3.56208).
+In contrast, RP-GFRFT shows significant advantages on the PM-25 and COVID-19 datasets.
+For PM-25 with \(k=5\), \(\sigma=1.5\), and t = 200, I-RP-GFRFT$_{\mathbf{R}_{\text{roll}}}$ achieves an MSE of 3.43771, which is 22.5\% lower than GFRFT (MSE = 4.43702) and 13.8\% lower than AGFT$_{\mathbf{R}_{\text{roll}}}$ (MSE = 3.97306).
+For COVID-19 with \(\sigma=0.5\), I-RP-GFRFT$_{\mathbf{R}_{\text{roll}}}$ delivers MSE values of 0.19049 (\(k=2\), t = 100), 0.1367 (\(k=5\), t = 200), and 0.20304 (\(k=10\), t = 300); compared to GFRFT (MSE = 0.23814 at \(k=5\)), this represents a 42.6\% reduction.
+Additionally, RP-GFRFT maintains stability as \(k\) varies: on COVID-19 data with \(\sigma=0.5\) and t = 100, its MSE decreases steadily from 0.19049 (\(k=2\)) to 0.17947 (\(k=10\)), demonstrating stable performance across different graph densities.
+Overall, leveraging the joint adjustment of fractional order and rotation angle, RP-GFRFT can reduce to simpler transformations for smooth signals and match the spectral structure of complex signals more accurately, outperforming GFRFT and AGFT significantly.

+Beyond the direct comparison with GFRFT and AGFT, we further compare RP-GFRFT with commonly used denoising methods to evaluate its practical competitiveness.
+The classical baselines cover moving-average and median filtering, Gaussian smoothing, Savitzky--Golay smoothing~\cite{savgol1964}, first-order Tikhonov regularization~\cite{tikhonov1977}, total variation denoising~\cite{rudin1992}, and transform-domain soft-thresholding~\cite{donoho1995}.
+The GNN-style baselines include GCN~\cite{kipf2017}, GraphSAGE~\cite{hamilton2017}, ChebNet~\cite{defferrard2016}, APPNP~\cite{gasteiger2018combining}, GCNII~\cite{chen2020gcnii}, and GAT~\cite{velickovic2018}, which introduce graph-based message propagation into the denoising process.
+For a fair comparison, all baselines are evaluated on the same noisy observations, graph constructions, temporal checkpoints, and MSE metric; method-specific hyperparameters are selected from predefined candidate settings according to the denoised MSE.
+Table~\ref{tab:real_data_baseline_comparison} summarizes these results on the three real-data datasets.